Sebagabones/CITS3007Project/Phase1/Report/report1.md

   - A salt will be randomly generated and stored as a prefix of the hashed password to prevent precomputed dictionary attacks (e.g., rainbow tables).

-  - Memory used to store sensitive information (e.g., raw passwords) will be immediately cleared (`memset` or equivalent) after use to avoid leaving secrets in memory.
+  - Memory used to store sensitive information (e.g., raw passwords) will be immediately cleared (`explicit_bzero` or safer options) after use to avoid leaving secrets in memory.

 The ACS will also use: